murchandamus/bips/bip-update-process.md

 * Readiness of the draft
 * On-topic for the Bitcoin community

-If the BIP is not ready, an editor should ensure that constructive, actionable feedback is provided to the champion for revision.
+If the BIP is not ready, an editor should ensure that constructive, actionable feedback is provided to the author for revision.
 Once the BIP is ready it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.